RJP43/LiliElbe_EngagedLearners/WIKIandREADMEmaterials/Git_BasicCommands.md

 ````
 git commit -m "your detailed commit message should go in here"
 ````
 Think of these commit messages as breadcrumbs for you and others to use in recording your project's progress!
-Check out our issue on [Effective Git Commit Messages](https://github.com/ebeshero/DHClass-Hub/issues/217).
+Check out this issue on [Effective Git Commit Messages](https://github.com/ebeshero/DHClass-Hub/issues/217) made available via a sister-course at the University of Pittsburgh at Greensburg.

 * Next, you push the commit through, with:
 ````